jacobemery/ansible_tutorial/Tutorial_Instructions.md

     * Change the SSH username, password, and sudo password in the [inventory](inventory) file.

 ### 3) Open text editor
 * Either open a text editor ("TextEdit" application in Mac or vim/nano in Linux) or use an Integrated Development Environment (IDE) like Visual Studio Code (VS Code).
-I would recommend using VS Code because the folders, text editor, and terminal (the three things you need to use Ansible) are all integrated together in one window.
-You can also install helpful extensions like "YAML" from Red Hat which helps you catch syntax errors in YAML files (which the majority of Ansible content is written in).
+* I would recommend using something like [VS Code](https://code.visualstudio.com/download) because the folders, text editor, and terminal (the three things you need to use Ansible) are all integrated together in one window.
+* With VS Code, you can also install helpful extensions like ["YAML" from Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) which helps you catch syntax errors in YAML files (which the majority of Ansible content is written in).

 ### 4) Clone Git repository
-* If you haven't already, get this repository by first navigating to a folder in your terminal that you would like to store this project (`ls`, then `cd folder-name` in the terminal), then copying the line below into your terminal and hitting Enter:
+* If you haven't already, get this repository by first navigating to a folder in your terminal that you would like to store this project (`ls`, then `cd folder-name` in the terminal).
+* Then copy the line below into your terminal and hit Enter:
   ~~~
   git clone https://github.com/jacobemery/ansible_tutorial
   ~~~